 Alternatives: wholemeal bread, rye bread, Ryvita, oatcakes, wholemeal pasta, cereals (e.g. gluten-free muesli intolerant to wheat)

-SUGAR AND HONEY: Sugar compromises the immune system up to 15 hours after ingestion—excess sugar which didn’t turn into energy converts into fat and cholesterol.
+SUGAR AND HONEY: Sugar compromises the immune system up to 15 hours after ingestion—excess sugar, which doesn’t turn into energy, converts into fat and cholesterol.
 Honey and maple syrup are marginally better.
 Many foods and drinks contain added sugar (read labels).

 Alternatives: Replace all sugars with molasses when cooking; FOS (BioCare) when not cooking.